scopatz/nanorc/readme.md

 # Themes - WIP

 There are three themes you can use:
-- original: only nano's default highlight.
+- original: only nano's approximate default highlight.
 - project: only scopatz's highlight.
 - custom: highlight, GUI and shortcuts.